Architecture Requirements Management

 The Requirements diagram can be used to create a visual representation of the relationship between requirements and other elements in the model, including Principles, Business Drivers, Constraints, Business Rules, Use Cases, User Stories, design Components and more.
-For architects who are accustomed to working with requirements in a text based tool it will provide a powerful and expressive visual representation allowing the requirements to be tied to elements of the business, information, application and technology architectures.
+For architects who are accustomed to working with requirements in a text based tool it will provide an expressive visual representation allowing the requirements to be tied to elements of the business, information, application and technology architectures.

 Learn More: Requirements Diagram

-Enterprise Architect has a powerful and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect has a flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
 Architectural Requirements stored in the repository can be conveniently generated and included in documentation.
 The formatting in an element's Notes and diagrams can also be carried through to the documentation.
 A sophisticated template facility exists that provides a range of built-in templates and also allows the user to create their own templates, defining styles, cover pages, tables of contents, images and a wide range of other formatting options.

 Learn More: Documentation

-Requirement properties are meta-data about each Requirement.
+Requirement properties are metadata about each Requirement.
 They allow a series of aspects of the Requirement to be specified, which are used to manage the Requirements as a set.
 Properties such as Status, Priority, Difficulty, Author, Phase and Version can be used to prioritize and group Requirements for the purpose of defining work Packages, releases and architecture work allocation.

 Learn More: Requirement Properties